眾生無邊誓願度

 Does Human Nature Inherently Possess the Ten Dharma Realms?

-The manas of ordinary beings differs vastly from that of Śrāvakas, Pratyekabuddhas, Bodhisattvas, and Buddhas.
-Moreover, the mental factors of the manas and those of the Tathāgatagarbha also exhibit distinct differences.
-Only the mental factors of a Buddha's manas are identical to those of the Buddha's immaculate consciousness (amalavijñāna).
-If sentient beings were Buddhas in the true sense, then the mental factors of their manas should be identical to those of the Tathāgatagarbha: free from afflictive mental factors, fully endowed with the five universally functioning mental factors, fully endowed with the five object-determining mental factors, and fully endowed with the eleven wholesome mental factors.
+The manas of an ordinary being differs vastly from that of a Śrāvaka, Pratyekabuddha, or Bodhisattva, and also differs greatly from the manas of a Buddha.
+Furthermore, the mental factors associated with the manas and those of the Tathāgatagarbha also exhibit distinct differences.
+Only the manas of a Buddha and the mental factors of the Buddha's immaculate consciousness (amalavijñāna) are without any difference.
+If sentient beings were Buddhas in the true sense, then the mental factors of their manas should be identical to those of the Tathāgatagarbha: free from afflicted mental factors, fully endowed with the five universal mental factors, fully endowed with the five object-determining mental factors, and fully endowed with the eleven wholesome mental factors.

 ——Master Sheng-Ru's Teachings